+7.2.
 Notification Format and Content.
 Notification of a Data Security Breach will be in writing to the information/administrative contact identified by the Parties, though communication may take place first via telephone.
 The notifying Party must be provided the following information, to the greatest extent possible, with further updates as additional information comes to light:

-A description of the nature of the incident and likely consequences of the incident;
+(a) A description of the nature of the incident and likely consequences of the incident;

-Expected resolution time (if known);
+(b) Expected resolution time (if known);

-A description of the measures taken or proposed to address the incident including, measures to mitigate its possible adverse effects the Parties and/or Shared Personal Data;
+(c) A description of the measures taken or proposed to address the incident including, measures to mitigate its possible adverse effects the Parties and/or Shared Personal Data;

-The categories and approximate volume of Shared Personal Data and individuals potentially affected by the incident, and the likely consequences of the incident on that Shared Personal Data and associated individuals; and
+(d) The categories and approximate volume of Shared Personal Data and individuals potentially affected by the incident, and the likely consequences of the incident on that Shared Personal Data and associated individuals; and

-The name and phone number of a representative the Party may contact to obtain incident updates.
+(e) The name and phone number of a representative the Party may contact to obtain incident updates.

+7.3.
 Security Resources.
 The Parties’ may, upon mutual agreement, provide resources from its security group to assist with an identified Data Security Breach for the purpose of meeting its obligations in relation to the notification of a Data Security Breach under Applicable Laws or other notification obligations or requirements.